Red-Black Tree | Set 2 (Insert)

-In AVL tree insertion, we used rotation as a tool to do balancing after insertion caused imbalance.
-In Red-Black tree, we use two tools to do balancing.
+In the previous post, we discussed the introduction to Red-Black Trees.
+In this post, insertion is discussed.
+In AVL tree insertion, we used rotation as a tool to do balancing after insertion.
+In the Red-Black tree, we use two tools to do the balancing.

 Let x be the newly inserted node.

 - Perform standard BST insertion and make the colour of newly inserted nodes as RED.

 - If x is the root, change the colour of x as BLACK (Black height of complete tree increases by 1).

 - Do the following if the color of x’s parent is not BLACK and x is not the root.